-- 8.1 Massage is now commonly used with pupils who have complex needs and/or medical needs in order to develop sensory awareness, and tolerance to touch and as a means of relaxation. - 8.2 It is recommended that massage undertaken by school staff should be confined to parts of the body such as the hands, feet and face in order to safeguard the interest of both adults and pupils. - 8.3 Any adult undertaking massage for pupils must be suitably qualified and/or demonstrate an appropriate level of competence. - 8.4 Care plans should include specific information for those supporting children with bespoke medical needs.
+8.1 Massage is now commonly used with pupils who have complex needs and/or medical needs in order to develop sensory awareness, and tolerance to touch and as a means of relaxation.

+8.2 It is recommended that massage undertaken by school staff should be confined to parts of the body such as the hands, feet and face in order to safeguard the interest of both adults and pupils.

-Parental permission for intimate care
+8.3 Any adult undertaking massage for pupils must be suitably qualified and/or demonstrate an appropriate level of competence.

+8.4 Care plans should include specific information for those supporting children with bespoke medical needs.
-Should it be necessary, I (Name of the parent) permit for

-(Name of the student) to receive intimate care (e.g. he elp with changing or following toileting).
+Should it be necessary, I (Name of the parent) give permission for to receive intimate care (e.g. help with changing or following toileting).
 Mention Type of Care required:

-I understand that staff will endeavour to encourage my will be informed discretely should the occasion arise.
+I understand that staff will endeavour to encourage my child to be independent.
+I understand that I will be informed discretely should the occasion arise.

-Sign:

-Name:

-Adult with parental responsibility for: